(Updated Dec. 25, 2021; January 16, 2022)

-My family was poor as well, but education was somewhat emphasized by my biological father and getting a good education was somewhat important to him.
+My family was poor as well, but education was emphasized by my biological father and getting a good education was important to him.
 My oldest sister, Pat, was the first to obtain her university degree.

 We had to learn to walk on eggshells; not an easy feat when you are kids, but somehow, we managed it, mostly, I believe, by playing outside.
 When we came indoors, we had to behave like mice.

 I grew up this way, being studious and learning to be quiet.
 But beyond this, because of the incredible abuse we all suffered as children, each of us, I believed, developed an array of phobias and even mental illness.